r57zone/DSAdvance/README.md

 • **Keyboard emulation does not work in some games**<br>
-In some games, such as Max Payne or Crysis 2, this does not work, the reasons are still unknown.
+In some games, such as Max Payne or Crysis 2, this don't work, the reasons are still unknown.

 ## Download
->Version for Windows 10.
+>Version for Windows 10, 11.

 **[Download](https://github.com/r57zone/DSAdvance/releases)**